Axway/mft-convert/content/en/docs/TransferCFT/cft_intro_install/about_this_document_zos/t_start_servers_jobs_zos/_index.md

 > **Note**
 >
 > CFTMAIN must be APF authorized to start if the UCONF cft.mvs.monitor.check_apf variable is set to Yes.
-Otherwise, the Transfer CFT log displays CFTI01F CFT error CFT is not APF- authorized.
+Otherwise, the Transfer CFT log displays CFTI01F CFT error CFT is not APF-authorized.

 ## Stop Transfer CFT